Aldo Leão Ramírez: 2010–11

 Ramírez missed most of the Apertura 2010 season due to health problems, one was due to Orchitis which he was scheduled to be out 15 to 21 days.
 Orchitis prevented him to play the 2010 North American SuperLiga final against New England Revolution which Morelia won.
-He returned to action coming in for Ismael Pineda in the 55th minute in a 2–0 home loss to Club América.
-Ramírez also missed several matches due to a sports hernia.
+He returned to action on 12 September, coming in for Ismael Pineda in the 55th minute in a 2–0 home loss to Club América.
+Ramírez missed 9 matches right after that due to a sports hernia.
 Ramírez returned to action in the 16th week in 1–0 away win over UANL, coming in the 63rd minute for Luis Gabriel Rey.
-Ramírez finished the Apertura 2010 season coming in as a substitute in a 3–3 draw against Puebla, Ramírez came in as a half time replacement for Luis Gabriel Rey but was sent off seven minutes later along with Puebla's Felipe Ayala after throwing punches, Morelia did not make the liguilla after ending in 12th place with 21 points.
+Ramírez finished the Apertura 2010 season by coming on as a substitute in a 3–3 draw against Puebla.
+He replaced Luis Gabriel Rey at halftime but was sent off just seven minutes later, along with Puebla's Felipe Ayala, after the two exchanged punches.
+Morelia failed to qualify for the liguilla, finishing 12th with 21 points..

-Due to his red card against Puebla in the last match of the season, Ramírez missed the Clausura 2011 opener at Club Atlas.
+Due to his red card against Puebla in the last match of the season, Ramírez missed the Clausura 2011 opener against Club Atlas.
 Morelia lost the match 5–0 to an Atlas team who was fighting to stay in the first division and who would end up 10th that season.
 After sitting out the humiliating loss against Atlas, Ramírez returned in Morelia's home opener against Guadalajara which ended in a 1–1 draw.
 After playing three straight full matches, Ramírez was sent off in the fifth week match at Club Necaxa after a hard foul on Everaldo Barbosa, it was his second yellow card in 12 minutes.
-Ramírez returned in an away 2–1 win over Club América, Ramírez assisted Rafael Márquez Lugo in the first goal, 40 seconds into the match.
+Ramírez returned in an away 2–1 win over Club América, assisting Rafael Márquez Lugo in the first goal just 40 seconds into the match.
 Two weeks later Ramírez scored his first goal of the season in a 6–1 away blowout win over Toluca.
 It was Morelia's fourth straight win as the team extended their unbeaten streak to eight matches, their only loss was the 5–0 opening loss to Atlas.
 Morelia's eight-game unbeaten streak came to an end when they fell to league leaders UNAM 1–0 at home, a team who Morelia would end up facing again that season.
 With Ramírez being a crucial part of the midfield Morelia ended the season with 31 points and ended third place in the classification table and second in their group.